CV advice for students and graduates:

 Some students and graduates have left work experience off their CV as it was not directly relevant to the job they were applying for.
-Please believe me that this is one of the worst things that you can do- add all your work experience, and be proud of it.
+Please believe me that this is one of the worst things that you can do; you should add all of your work experience, and be proud of it.

-All work experience is valuable; whether it be a part-time Saturday job, voluntary work, university society work, cleaning, catering.
+It’s all valuable; whether it be a part-time Saturday job, newspaper delivery, voluntary work, university society work, cleaning, catering.
 Or anything else you have done.
-Be proud of it.
 And if a job is not on the CV, it can’t really be used to support competency based answers to interview questions; and many of these are best answered with work-related examples, not education.

 - Make sure that you cover the key parts of your education; particularly if it’s something that is relevant to that employer.
 Write about modules, or projects; focus on the bits that may be most relevant to the job you are applying for (rather than listing everything).
 This could perhaps be done under your degree details- and also in the statement tying everything together.

 - I often hear from graduates that they have been advised by someone that the CV should only be one page.
-I would disagree.
+I would strongly disagree.
 Two pages is ideal.
 Whenever I see a one page CV I can’t help but feel that something is missing.
-And often when I speak further I find that they took something useful out to make sure it stayed at one page.
-At the opposite extreme, anything 3 or more pages is probably too much.
+And often when I speak with the graduate I find that they took something useful out to make sure it stayed at one page (I know of some who missed out on interviews as a result).

 - Unless you are going for creative design type positions you will almost certainly not be judged on how artistic your CV is.
 The most important thing is to get across the information that is relevant to the recruiter in a clear way so they can easily read it.
-I don’t see any need for boxes etc- particularly as they can take up valuable space (and make it hard to update if you need to add something).
+I don’t see any need for columns, boxes, etc- particularly as they can take up valuable space (and make it hard to update the CV if you need to add something).

 - Employment related bullet points of key achievements are always powerful.
 Perhaps showing something you did that had a positive effect on the business.
 And if these can be shown in measurable terms (for example % increase) all the better.

 - It’s a good idea to update your CV as you are going, or at least make a note of any key achievements / projects so they can be added later.
 Otherwise you will be trying to remember everything that you did – believe me, I have been there myself, and it’s not easy!

 - Write in the first person, not the third person (so you are referring to yourself, not as if someone else has written it for you).
 I know a lot of other recruiters, and all agree with me on this.

-- There is no need to put national insurance number, photograph, or reference details (or even to say ‘references are available on request’).
+- There is no need to put national insurance number, your photograph, or reference details (or even to say ‘references are available on request’).
 Also no need to write ‘Curriculum Vitae’.
 I would put your location but there is no need for your full address.
-And if you have your own transport mention it.
+And if you have your own transport then mention it.